sensei-hacker/inavwiki/Boards,-Targets-and-PWM-allocations.md

 *List generated 2018-12-09 from the iNav development branch by [`parse_targets.rb`](http://seyrsnys.myzen.co.uk/parse_targets.rb).
 Some targets may not be available in master or prior releases.* **E&OE.**

 Note: Due to the fact that there is no reliable, consistent means to get from the timer definition in `target.c` to human readable output names, the script cowardly refuses to parse more than 8 outputs.
-You are strongly advised to check the boaord documentation as to the suitability of any particular board.
+You are strongly advised to check the board documentation as to the suitability of any particular board.
 ## Board: AIRBOTF4

 ### Target: AIRBOTF4